Time to put an end to criminal justice legislation

 ###

-April 19, 2016, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement urging the U.S. Senate to reject legislation that will result in thousands of federal prison inmates being released early:
+June 20, 2016, Fairfax, Va.–Americans for Limited Government President Rick Manning today issued the following statement urging passage of the House Financial Services Appropriations Bill:

 Interview Availability: Please contact Americans for Limited Government at 703-383-0880 ext.
 106 or at media@limitgov.org to arrange an interview with ALG experts including ALG President Rick Manning.